Mapple: A Domain-Specific Language for Mapping Distributed Programs

 Two dominant programming paradigms exist today.
-The first is the Message Passing Interface (MPI)+X model~\cite{gropp1999using,sanders2010cuda,chandra2001parallel,dagum1998openmp,yang2011hybrid} where MPI is used for distributed-memory parallelism (across computers), and X is typically a shared-memory programming model used for intra-node parallelism (within one computer), such as OpenMP or CUDA.
+The first is the Message Passing Interface (MPI)+X model~\cite{gropp1999using,sanders2010cuda,chandra2001parallel,dagum1998openmp,yang2011hybrid} where MPI is used for distributed-memory parallelism (across computers), and X is typically a shared-memory programming model for intra-node parallelism (within one computer), such as OpenMP or CUDA.
 This model gives programmers fine-grained control over performance-critical aspects but significantly compromises productivity.
-Achieving performance gains often requires significant changes throughout the application code, making it difficult to optimize without inadvertently affecting application logic.
-The second paradigm is task-based programming systems~\cite{chamberlain2007parallelchapel,augonnet2009starpu,fatahalian2006sequoia,kale1993charm++,duran2011ompss,kaiser2014hpx,slaughter2015regent}, which decouple performance decisions from the core application logic.
-These systems provide a dedicated interface for specifying performance-related policies, such as task and data placement across machines, enabling developers to tune program performance independently of application logic.
-This separation of concerns enhances modularity and makes performance tuning more systematic and less error-prone.
+Achieving performance gains often requires substantial changes throughout the application code, making it difficult to optimize without inadvertently affecting application logic.
+The second paradigm is task-based programming systems~\cite{chamberlain2007parallelchapel,augonnet2009starpu,fatahalian2006sequoia,kale1993charm++,duran2011ompss,kaiser2014hpx,slaughter2015regent}, which separate performance decisions from core application logic.
+Tasks are functions whose dependencies are analyzed by the runtime and scheduled across processors.
+These systems offer interfaces for specifying performance policies such as task and data placement, allowing developers to tune performance independently of application logic.
+This separation improves modularity and makes tuning more systematic and less error-prone.

-In task-based systems, the programming interface responsible for performance-critical decisions is known as the \emph{mapping interface}, and the concrete implementation of these decisions is called a \emph{mapper}.
+In task-based systems, the programming interface responsible for performance-critical decisions is known as the \emph{mapping} or \emph{scheduling} interface; we will refer to the concrete implementation of these decisions as a \emph{mapper}.
 A central aspect of mapping is to partition tasks and data and assign them to processors in a distributed system.
-Distributed algorithms—such as those for matrix multiplication~\cite{cannon1969cellular,van1997summa,choi1994pumma,solomonik2011communication,johnsonagarwal1995three,cosmakwasniewski2019red}—rely on carefully crafted tensor partitioning and processor mappings.
-For instance, the \cannon algorithm~\cite{cannon1969cellular} can experience up to a \slowdownmax slowdown when runtime heuristics are used instead of the intended mapping strategy.
+Distributed algorithms, such as those for matrix multiplication~\cite{cannon1969cellular,van1997summa,choi1994pumma,solomonik2011communication,johnsonagarwal1995three,cosmakwasniewski2019red}, rely on carefully crafted tensor partitioning and processor mappings.
+For instance, \cannon algorithm~\cite{cannon1969cellular} can experience up to a \slowdownmax slowdown when standard runtime heuristics are used instead of the intended mapping strategy.